juliafmorgado/30DaysOtel/week1/day7.md

 ### Day 5 = How to use ALL the APIs correctly

-Semantic conventions aren't a separate thing.
-They're the **standardized way to use the OpenTelemetry APIs**:
+Semantic conventions are the **standardized way to use the OpenTelemetry APIs**:

 ```javascript
 // Without semantic conventions: